FSTDT/more-interesting/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/notriddle/more-interesting)

+**Warning**: This software does not currently provide any kind of stability guarantee.
+If you want to use it, be prepared for manual migrations and other kinds of breakage.

 # A kit for more interesting links and discussions

 More Interesting (will become) a link sharing app that seeks to avoid discussion tangents, circlejerkery, and mobbing.